Washinton State Unemployment Insurance Tax (SUI)

 Quarterly SUI Tax Payments and Reports

 You can file online through the ESD portal, Employer Account Management Services (EAMS), or by mailing one of their original forms.
-Paper forms must be obtained through the ESD and cannot be copied due to unique ink that helps that scan information into their computers.
-You can request a form by emailing OlympiaAMC@esd.wa.gov or calling 8-55-TAX-WAGE (use option 4 for paper forms).
+Paper forms must be obtained through the ESD and cannot be copied due to unique ink is used to scan information into their computers.
+You can request a form by emailing OlympiaAMC@esd.wa.gov or calling 855-TAX-WAGE (use option 4 for paper forms).

 To pay online, you may choose to use EAMS or the ESD ePay portal.
 You can also pay by mail by requesting a payment voucher from the ESD.

 Unemployment tax payments and reports are due every quarter by the last day of the month following the last day of each quarter.

 If the due date falls on a weekend or holiday, your payment can be postmarked by the following business day.

 Our bookkeepers have years of experience with both federal (FUTA) and Washington state (SUI) unemployment tax.
 We can help you make timely and accurate deposits and file reports.
 Contact us or give us a call at (360) 756-5020 to speak to one of our bookkeepers!